A crochet scarf project made with Lion Brand Ferris Wheel Yarn

 Not that that’s why I make them exclusively, but when you have so many crochet projects stashed around your house it just makes sense to pass it on to someone that needs it, rather than hording it like we all do sometimes …right?

-Any who, since I’ve made so much room in the crochet storage (which is anywhere and everywhere I can fit it), it seemed like a good time to start building up the scarf collection.
-You know, just getting prepared for next years big donation 🙂
+Any who, since I’ve made so much room in the crochet storage (which is anywhere and everywhere I can fit it), it seemed like a good time to start building up the crochet scarf pattern collection again.
+Then I’ll be ready to donate them all over again in a year!

-In all seriousness, this is another one of those quick work up projects.
+In all seriousness, this how to crochet a scarf pattern is another one of those quick work up projects.
 It’s perfect for gifting, stocking your craft fair booth or giving away to those in need.
 So, on with the show.
 Enjoy!

 *some of these materials contain affiliate links, for which I make a small commission.
 Ya know, super small but everything helps:) It’s no extra cost to you, makes shopping easier and helps to keep the lights on.